FAForever/server/README.md

 The protocol is mainly JSON-encoded maps, containing at minimum a `command` key, representing the command to dispatch.

-The wire format uses [QDataStream](http://doc.qt.io/qt-5/qdatastream.html) (UTF-16, BigEndian).

-For the lobbyconnection, each message is of the form:

-    ACTION: QString

-With most carrying a footer containing:

-    LOGIN: QString
-    SESSION: QString

 ## Incoming Packages

 ##### Social